0xKourama/Elbanna-NP-Notes/personal/dump.md

 *when our hero has steeled his resolve and have decided to finally do away with all the emotional burdens that plagued him*

 # zit covered, hormone addled low stakes ass world

+*why are you so determined to blame someone?*

+*list the shit you've learned and the fallcies you've uncovered on your own and what life taught you*